DontrP/people-analytics-etl-oracle-airflow/README.md

 ### Database Connections in DAGs
 DAGs use OracleHook or OracleOperator to execute SQL scripts on Oracle Database.
 Connection details (host, port, user, password, service name) are configured in Airflow Connections.

-### Data Architecture: Medallion Layers
-* Bronze: Raw data ingestion; tables closely match the source CSV structure.
-* Silver: Cleaned and transformed data; additional columns are derived, and data from multiple sources is combined.
-* Gold: Analytics-ready layer; aggregates and structured tables for reporting, often in star schema format.

 ## Thai Version